odmd-rag/rag-embedding-service/ARCHITECTURE.md

 ## Overview

-The RAG Embedding Service is a serverless AWS service that generates vector embeddings from processed document chunks using OpenAI's embedding models.
-It uses S3 polling for reliable data ingestion and SQS for scalable processing.
+The RAG Embedding Service is a serverless AWS service that generates vector embeddings from processed document chunks using AWS Bedrock's Titan Embed model.
+It uses S3 event notifications for immediate processing triggers and SQS dynamic batching for scalable processing.

 ## Architecture Diagram